The Frankenstones

 The Frankenstones are a family of fictional characters who appeared on The Flintstones spin-offs and television specials through the early 1980s.
 The family has been described as a sort of fusion of The Flintstones and The Munsters.
-The Frankenstones are also similar in scope to The Gruesomes, another monster-themed family who moved next door to the Flintstones during the fifth season of the original series.
+The Frankenstones are also similar in scope to The Gruesomes, another monster-themed family that moved next door to the Flintstones during the fifth season of the original series.

 The New Fred and Barney Show

-The first version of the Frankenstones were introduced on September 15, 1979 in the episode "Fred & Barney Meet the Frankenstones" of the second season of The New Fred and Barney Show.
+The first version of the Frankenstones were introduced on September 15, 1979, in the episode "Fred & Barney Meet the Frankenstones" of the second season of The New Fred and Barney Show.
 They were featured as the managers of a condorstonium development called Deadrock Arms that Fred Flintstone and Barney Rubble considered moving their families into.
 This Frankenstone family consisted of: